Preschool Art Programs Teach More Than Just Drawing

 The Importance of Art in A Preschool Education

-A good preschool art class starts with a piece of still life.
-It could be almost any object in the classroom, such as a globe, or a potted plant, or any other object that catches the eye.
+A good preschool art program or class starts with a piece of still life.
+It could be almost any object in the classroom, such as a globe, potted plant, or any other object that catches the eye.
 Students should be encouraged to draw that object, although they shouldn’t be forced to.
 Forcing students to draw things they’re uninterested in will usually just turn them off art by making it feel like a chore.

 Build Hand-Eye Coordination & More